Indigenous Program Review took place over two phases

-The National Indigenous Fisheries Institute has been reviewing the programs at Fisheries and Oceans Canada which support Indigenous involvement in collaborative management of fisheries, aquatic resources, oceans, and habitat as well as Indigenous participation in commercial fishing and aquaculture operations.
+Between June 2017 and March 2019, the National Indigenous Fisheries Institute reviewed the programs at Fisheries and Oceans Canada which support Indigenous involvement in collaborative management of fisheries, aquatic resources, oceans, and habitat – and Indigenous participation in commercial fishing and aquaculture operations.

 These programs are:

 - The Aboriginal Fishery Guardian Program